 I honestly could not remember what I was doing during our art classes way back when I was still in school.
 First, I am not creative – at all.
 Second, I couldn’t even make a straight line, even with a ruler.
 Third, it’s just not my thing.

 Everything turned 180 degrees when I had kids.
 I’m really hands-on when it comes to their parties.
 In fact, I DIY most of the decorations.
 Tassel banners?
 I’ve done that.
 Letter standees?
 Easy-peasy.

-The planning and conceptualization really takes most of my time.
+The planning and conceptualization really take most of my time.
 Obviously, each birthday has a theme.
 We see to it, though, that most of our decors may be reused.

-One of my favorite DIYs is the paper wisteria.
-It’s not hard to make, even grade-schoolers can do it themselves.
+One of my favourite DIYs is the paper wisteria.
+It’s not hard to make, even grade schoolers can do it themselves.
 It can really blend in different party themes and may actually be used as a house decoration.
 My daughter’s teacher even had them put up in her classroom.

 This is one of the most basic – but really useful – crafts.

 Collecting the required materials prior to starting a project is important.
 Allocating time to plan and collect the materials in advance guarantees a smooth and productive workflow.
 Having the required items on hand prevents the inconvenience of pausing to get more supplies, saving both time and frustration.